 Low diastolic blood pressure or hypotension refers to BP that falls below 90mm/Hg systolic or 60 mm/hg diastolic BP.
 Health Care Providers indicate that a fall in blood pressure can be fatal.

-It is typically attributed to fainting, dizziness and an inadequate supply of blood may prevent the brain from receiving the required supply of blood.
+It is typically attributed to fainting, dizziness and an inadequate supply of blood that may prevent the brain from receiving the required supply of blood.
 In extreme cases, when the pressure is too low, this may lead to other severe allergies and infections that may become life-threatening.

 Blood pressure is the measurement of pressure in the arteries during the occurrence of a heartbeat.
 Diastolic pressure is the amount of pressure in the artery during the heart's resting period between beats.